solo-io/gloo/docs/content/guides/observability/prometheus/metrics.md

 pod you're interested in, you can curl `/metrics` on its stats port (usually `9091`) to see this content.

 For example, here's a look at the Help strings published by our `gloo` pod as of 0.20.13.
-You can do the same thing for any of our pods, including the closed-source ones in the case of Gloo Enterprise.
+You can do the same thing for any of our pods, including the closed-source ones in the case of Gloo Edge Enterprise.

 ```bash
 $ kubectl port-forward deployment/gloo 9091 &